 You must be credentialed before providing covered services to our members.
 This includes new practitioners who are joining an already credentialed group practice.

-To contract with Kaiser Permanente, you must complete our credentialing process and be approved by our Credentialing Committee.
+To contract with Kaiser Foundation Health Plan of Washington, you must complete our credentialing process and be approved by our Credentialing Committee.
 We will notify you in writing when your application is approved.
 Once the contract is finalized and credentialing approval is complete, you may begin providing covered services to our members.

 As part of the review, we conduct periodic medical record audits of all primary care providers.
 See Medical records reviews.